ARUNDEL WRIGHTE – Box Hill pioneer

 The house – a time capsule of late 19th century design

 In July 2017 the Box Hill Historical Society posted photos of the exterior and interior of the house on their Facebook page.
 The interior and exterior of the house was in good condition and a wonderful time capsule of late 19th century design.
 The house was sold to a developer in October 2017.
-To view the photos please click on the following link: Facebook
+To view photos of the interior of the house in 2017 pleas click here: Facebook

 THE GARDENS - A BOTANICAL OASIS IN BOX HILL NORTH